Using Tomcat And Apache HTTP Server

 # make install

-Confirm the module was added to the directory in which the Apache HTTPD server stores its modules (/usr/local/apache/modules in this example):
+Confirm the module was added to the directory in which the Apache HTTP Server stores its modules (/usr/local/apache/modules in this example):

 # cd /usr/local/apache/modules